pymc-devs/pymc-data-umbrella/contributing/index.md

 :::
 ::::

-There are social media links and text available in the {ref}`Community Partner section <become_community_partner>` which can be shared as well.
+There are social media links and text available in our {ref}`Social Media Kit`<media_kit> with information for sharing with your network.

 ### Some outreach related advise